 The June tour date was quickly approaching and the country & World was still amid the Covid lockdown.
 We were very concerned about the possibility of the tour even taking place.
 As March turned into early June, we noticed that the GAP trail and the areas surrounding the trail slowly started opening up and allowing cyclists access to the route.
 We made a decision that we were going to do the tour anyway and bring along extra bottles of water, toilet paper & masks so were were not as reliant on outside factors to complete our tour.
 After all, we had purchased all of this camping gear and we planned on using it.

 Our quick overview itinerary would be as follows: June 18 we would drive to Pittsburgh, stay in a downtown hotel, park the van in a long term parking lot, ride our bikes to Georgetown (Washington DC) over 5 days, check out the National Mall, spend a night in a hotel in DC and then drive the rental car back to Pittsburgh and head home on June 24.
 Sounds simple right?
-If you don’t want to read the whole post, here is a video link to our Gap and C&O Trail Ride.
+If you don’t want to read the whole post, here are the 3 Youtube links.
+GAP Trail, C&O Trail Day 2&3, C&O Trail Day 3.

 Day 0, Thursday June 18: Once arriving in downtown Pittsburgh we found one of the must interesting museums in the country in Bicycle Heaven.
 Bicycle Heaven is an active bike shop, but also houses one of the most unique & largest bicycle museums in the country.
 The pictures do not do justice to the amount of bikes on hand in this museum.